 Academic misconduct

-Academic misconduct is a serious matter and has the potential to result in several sanctions which could impact on your ability to progress academically.
+Academic misconduct is a serious matter and has the potential to result in sanctions that could impact on your ability to progress academically.

 Student help and support